elastic/search-ui/README.md

 git push --tags

-## Go through PR approval and merge to master
+# Go through PR approval and rebase+merge to master.
+Do not create a merge commit, it will throw off the `lerna changed` command

 git checkout master
 git pull